 Book Snippets

-People continue to sin because they think there’s no punishment, and to avoid virtue thinking there’s no benefit
+People continue to sin because they think there’s no punishment, and they avoid virtue thinking there’s no benefit

 3 min • Digitized on December 16, 2021